Mikewalk28/Milestone-Project-2/README.md

 * As a returning user I want to be able to play the same quiz and still enjoy it as much as the first time.
 * As a returning user I want to be able to get further than the first time I attempted the quiz.

-### Other considerable goals (not in the working example but ideas of how to expand/make the quiz better)

-* Allow first time users to select a subsection of the quiz for something they enjoy more than a general quiz.
-* Allow first time users to choose a mode of difficulty for the question bank.
-* Allow the ability for first time/returning users to choose how long they want on the timer.
-* Starting the quiz from a completely random point, and subsequent questions will be random, so the user won't do the quiz in the same order.
-* Tracking the time it takes people to do the quiz.
-(Completions only)
-* Having a local/non-local leaderboard to compare scores and see who did the quiz in the fastest time.

 # Design

 ## Imagery and colour scheme